- How will the Research Data Centres benefit Canadians?

 What is confidential information?

 Any responses to a survey or any information from other sources about a person, business or organization, held by Statistics Canada - with or without name or other identifying information - and any aggregation of that information that could directly or indirectly identify a person, business or organization.
+The anonymized microdata files available in the RDC are considered confidential information.

 What if I am not sure if aggregated information is confidential?

 Information, even if it has been aggregated, could still be considered confidential if an individual, a business or an organization can still be identified.
-If a deemed employee is not certain on the status of information, i.e. whether it is confidential or not, he/she should talk to the Statistics Canada contact.
+If a deemed employee is not certain on the status of information, i.e. whether it is confidential or not, they should talk to the Statistics Canada contact.

 How long is the Oath of Secrecy valid for?